Browse Exhibits (6 total)

 The images shown here are a small sample from a far larger collection of papers, prints and negatives donated by Wallie V. Funk to the Center for Pacific Northwest Studies in 2003.

-Omeka and online exhibition designed by Anais Avila
+Online exhibition designed by Anais Avila

 Cover photo: "Mount Baker panorama, undated" courtesy of the Center for Pacific Northwest Studies, Henry C. Engberg Photographs